This page was last updated on April 17, 2026 at 3:30 p.m.

 - Meet the deadline: Apply for and receive your permit on or before August 31, 2026.

-- There are currently no size guidelines for storm-related vegetation brush piles, but piles should not block utility infrastructure, culverts, storm drains, or drainage ditches, fire hydrants, sidewalks, bike lanes, or travel lanes.
+- Please ensure brush is not blocking utility infrastructure, culverts, storm drains, drainage ditches, fire hydrants, sidewalks, bike lanes, or travel lanes.

 - Winter Storm 2026 Special Vegetation Debris Collection: Frequently Asked Questions